-Working in the public school system for many years, I often heard guidance counselors asking for advice about the kind of activities they should do with their social skills groups.
-Kids in the group often had difficulty with skills such as listening, waiting their turn in conversation, staying on topic, sharing materials, understanding another person’s feelings, getting along with others, resolving conflict, and appropriately expressing their own feelings.
-I decided to do a series of articles, each comprised of five social skills activities that can be done with a group.
+Working in the public school system for many years, I often heard guidance counselors asking for advice about the kinds of activities they should do with their social skills groups.
+Students in the group often had difficulty with skills such as listening, waiting their turn in conversation, staying on topic, sharing materials, understanding another person’s feelings, getting along with others, resolving conflict, and appropriately expressing their own feelings.
+This article gives five suggestions for activities to do with your social skills group.
 You may think these activities are more appropriate for elementary age students but I think they can really be adapted for younger and older groups.
 Activities can also be modified for a one on one situation such as parent/child or counselor/student.

 When first introducing kids to a social skills group it is a good idea to have them understand what social skills are and why they are important.

 As a starting activity, write down different social skills on individual slips of paper and put them in a bowl, hat, etc. Have your students sit in a circle and pass around the slips of paper, taking turns pulling them out one at a time.
 The image below will give you an idea of some of the social skills to put in the bowl.
 You can break this into several lessons by only doing a few social skills at a time.
 You also might want to add some skills that are not on the list such as staying on topic in conversation and using manners.

 When the student pulls the slip of paper from the bowl, ask him/her to say what the social skill means, have them give an example, and/or ask them to tell the rest of the group why that skill is important.
 Give as much guidance and support as your students need to answer the questions.
 You may want to go first, to show the students how to do this activity.

 Here is an example: